-My mother has a signature dish anytime potluck is required and it’s an often-requested recipe.
+My mother has a signature peach cobbler dish anytime potluck is required and it’s an often-requested recipe.
 She always says, “It’s simple, just dump in a cup of everything.”
 What started out as my grandmother’s peach cobbler has become my go-to for fruit or berry cobbler.

 It’s more cake than pie or pastry, a dump cake recipe really.
 I added spices and learned to use whatever fruit is ripening or leftover, but it remains an easy, rich, Southern-style dessert for any occasion or a random supper.
+You can almost always make it with pantry staples, as long as you keep canned fruit in the pantry.

 We prefer it warm with ice cream on top.
 It’s also great with whipped cream, creme fraiche, or dark or white chocolate drizzled over the top.
 You can add extra fresh fruit, or coulis, or compote.
 See what I mean?
 The options are endless.